krutten/aws-nat-bastion-bosh-cf/docs/ec2-image-id-updates.md

 make provider-centos-ami-ids
 ```

-When you run `make provider-centos-ami-ids` replaces the block in the `terraform/aws/variables.tf` file.
+When you run `make provider-centos-ami-ids` replaces the block in `terraform/aws/variables.tf`.

 ```
 variable "aws_centos_ami" {